nazmi/esp-buggy/docs/README.md

    @warning This will not work because the repository is private.

-3. Compile *main.cpp* using Mbed Studio.
+3. Compile *main.cpp* using the compiler.
 4. Upload the binary file to NUCLEO-F401RE through USB.

 @note You need to replace some of the MACROS values, and PID parameters based on your specifications.